 Power transformer condition is monitored as part of the asset maintenance program through off-line electrical tests, visual inspection and tracking of maintenance history.
 On line tests include dissolved-gas-analysis-oil tests, infrared inspection, vibration analysis and partial discharge condition assessment.

 The expected investment to maintain reliability will require replacement of approximately two 138/69-kV transformers per year and one 345/138-kV transformer every two years in the 10-year horizon.
 Actual replacement of a specific transformer in the fleet will be based on the results of the ATC condition monitoring program and assessments of importance captured in the ATC Transformer Health Index.
-Please refer to Table AR-6 for details.

 Remote Terminal Units (RTUs)